 - For each PDU session resource which failed to be setup, the PDU Session Resource Setup Unsuccessful Transfer IE shall be included containing an appropriate cause value.

-For each PDU session resource successfully setup at the NG-RAN, the NG-RAN node may allocate resources for an additional NG-U PDU session resource GTP-U tunnel, indicated in the Additional QoS Flow per TNL Information IE.
+For each PDU session resource successfully setup at the NG-RAN, if the Additional UL NG-U UP TNL Information IE is included in the PDU Session Resource Setup Request Transfer IE the NG-RAN node may allocate resources for an additional NG-U PDU session resource GTP-U tunnel for some or all QoS flows which it shall indicate in the Additional QoS Flow per TNL Information IE in the PDU Session Resource Setup Response Transfer IE. In case the Additional QoS Flow per TNL Information IE is not included the SMF shall consider the proposed additional UL NG-U UP TNL Information as available again.

 Upon reception of the PDU SESSION RESOURCE SETUP RESPONSE message the AMF shall, for each PDU session indicated in the PDU Session ID IE, transfer transparently the PDU Session Resource Setup Response Transfer IE or PDU Session Resource Setup Unsuccessful Transfer IE to each SMF associated with the concerned PDU session.
-In case the splitting PDU session is not used by the NG-RAN node, the SMF should remove the Additional Transport Layer Information, if any.

 When the NG-RAN node reports unsuccessful establishment of a QoS flow, the cause value should be precise enough to enable the SMF to know the reason for an unsuccessful establishment.